telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 }
 ```

+### Autoprovision configuration (autoprovision)

+By default, when a measure arrives to the IoTAgent, if the `device_id` does not match with an existing one, then, the IoTA
+creates a new device and a new entity according to the group config.
+Defining the parameter `autoprovision` to `false`
+when provisioning the device group, the IoTA to reject the measure at the southbound, allowing only to persist the
+data to devices that are already provisioned.
+It makes no sense to use this parameter in device provisioning since it is
+intended to avoid provisioning devices (and for it to be effective, it would have to be provisional)

+### Explicitly defined attributes (explicitAttrs)

+If the parameter is not defined in the device or group provision, this parameter is stored in the Context Broker by adding
+a new attribute to the entity with the same name of the parameter.
+By adding the parameter `explicitAttrs` with `true` value
+to device or group provision, the IoTAgent rejects the parameters received from the measure that are not defined or in the
+device or group provision, persisting only the one defined in the provision.
+If `explicitAttrs` is provided both at device
+and group level, the device level takes precedence

+### Configuring operation to persist the data in Context Broker (appendMode)

+This is a flag that can be enabled by activating the parameter `appendMode` in the configuration file or by using the `IOTA_APPEND_MODE`
+environment variable (more info [here](https://github.com/telefonicaid/iotagent-node-lib/blob/master/doc/installationguide.md)).
+If this flag is activated, the update requests to the Context Broker will be performed always with APPEND type, instead of the
+default UPDATE.
+This have implications in the use of attributes with Context Providers, so this flag should be used with care.

 ### Data mapping plugins

 The IoT Agent Library provides a plugin mechanism in order to facilitate reusing code that makes small transformations